 Congratulations!
-You have been selected to be part of an Volunteer Zambia, which is managed by The Wallace Group of Universities (Bath, Durham, Loughborough, Northumbria, St Andrews, Stirling, Edinburgh and Cardiff Metropolitan) and partners in Zambia.
+You have been selected to be part of Volunteer Zambia, which is managed by The Wallace Group of Universities (Bath, Durham, Loughborough, Northumbria, St Andrews, Stirling, Edinburgh and Cardiff Metropolitan) and partners in Zambia.

-This is the project's 17th year and this information handbook is designed to answer most of your questions before you depart, however rest assured you will receive a thorough induction when you arrive in country led by Sport in Action, the organisation you will be working with.
+This is the project's 19th year and this information handbook is tailored to answer most of your questions before you depart, however rest assured you will receive a thorough induction when you arrive in country led by Sport in Action, the host-organisation you will be working with.

 This project is designed to make a very real and genuine impact on young peoples lives in Zambia, most specifically young women and girls, from some of the most challenged communities in the country.
-The focus is on making a sustainable, and lasting impact of the lives of young people through creation of opportunity, pathways and empowerment.
+The focus is on making a sustainable, and lasting impact on the lives of young people through creation of opportunity, pathways and empowerment.
 The project will also enhance your global awareness, to further expand your leadership and sports development experience that you can continue to use and evolve in your future career, hopefully while remaining engaged with the project/charity longer term.
 It will develop knowledge, skills, attitudes and values.
 We hope this placement provides a platform from which to embark on an exciting career and one which will stand you in good stead throughout your experiences in the future.
-Through joining this project you will be supporting the Wallace group in its wider strategy of supporting the development of sport in Zambia.
+Through joining this project you will be supporting the Wallace group in its wider strategy of supporting the development of sport in Zambia, and supporting Sport in Action to create sustainable change in the lives of vulnerable young people.